-From Mehboob Khan’s ‘Mother India’ in 1958 to Mira Nair’s ‘Water’ in 2006, only 5 Indian films have made it to the Academy Awards best-known as Oscars.
-Every year one movie is shortlisted by Film Federation of India, as India’s official entry to the Oscar awards but till now none of the movies has gone onto stake their claims on the prestigious “golden lady”.
-There have been individual Indian Oscar winners, who over the years have tasted success at the Annual Academy Awards, for their tremendous work, as well as an Honorary Lifetime Achievement award.
+The Academy Awards, popularly known as the Oscars have also recognized the artistic excellence of Indian cinema.
+From Mehboob Khan’s ‘Mother India’ in 1958 to Mira Nair’s ‘Water’ in 2006, there are only 5 Indian films have made it to the Oscars.
+The Film Federation of India shortlists a film every year as India’s official entry to the Oscar awards but till now none of the movies has gone on to stake their claims on the prestigious “golden lady”.

-As the world is celebrating the success of their favourite stars and films at the 90th Academy Awards, let us look back at Indian Oscar winners who have made the country proud by winning the coveted Oscar Award.
+However, the story does not end here.
+Let us look back at Indian Oscar winners who have made the country proud by winning the coveted Oscar Award.

 Bhanu Athaiya: Best Costume Design for Gandhi

 A revered figure in Bollywood as a costume designer; Bhanu Athaiya’s work has been lauded by the Indian cinema-goers for her costume designs in Bollywood blockbusters like CID, Pyaasa, Chaudhvin Ka Chand, Sahib Biwi Aur Ghulam, Guide and many others.
 Bhanu’s work rose to prominence when she won an Academy Award for the costume design in British director Richard Attenborough’s Gandhi in 1982.
 The movie went onto sweep 8 Oscars itself.
 Bhanu Athaiya gave an authentic look to all the characters in the movie, including Ben Kingsley who portrayed Mahatma Gandhi in the biopic.
 She was the only Indian working as the rest of the crew came from England on the sets of Gandhi.